pudly/schmopera-hugo/content/articles/taking-the-leap-from-freelance-to-fulltime.md

 ---
-title: Taking the leap from freelance to full-time
+title: "Taking the leap from freelance to full-time"
 ---

 >"The future isn’t just something that happens.
 It’s a brutal force with a great sense of humor that will steamroll you, if you’re not watching." -- Aloha